Laws governing public demonstrations in Australia: New South Wales

 In 2018, the New South Wales centre-right Coalition government passed anti-protest laws which came into effect on 1 July that year.
 The laws would give low-ranking government bureaucrats broad powers to ban protests.
 The laws were labelled a "fundamental attack on democracy" by a university law lecturer.

 In 2019, there were calls to review "two decades of 'piecemeal' legislation restricting freedom to protest at both state [NSW] and federal level".
 The call came a week after protests and civil disobedience by Extinction Rebellion in Sydney, NSW, which resulted in many protestors being arrested.
 Many of the arrested protestors, including former Green Party federal MP Scott Ludlam, had "absurd" and possibly illegal bail conditions placed on them by the New South Wales Police which restricted the protesters freedom of assembly and freedom of association.
 However the NSW Coalition government said they had no plans to review protest laws.

+The Chris Minns Labor government passed a law in early 2025 which restricted protests near places of worship.
+The NSW Council for Civil Liberties and legal scholars criticised this action as authoritarian and undermining freedom of assembly.
+Opposition legislators, such as Sue Higginson of the Greens, raised concerns over democratic backsliding.
+On 19 June 2025, a legal challenge was brought before the Supreme Court of New South Wales against the legislation.

+The judge overseeing the case, Justice Anna Mitchelmore SC, ruled on 16 October 2025 that the law was unconstitutional, due to its impermissible burden on the Australian Constitution's implied freedom of political communication.

+On 16 April 2026, the NSW Supreme Court struck down another anti-protest laws, passed on 24 December 2025 as a response to the Bondi mass-shooting.
+The laws were ruled to be unconstitutional, as they were found to impermissibly burden the implied freedom of political communication.